Jam851/VS-Code-Files-3-Months/BASICS OF MYSQL/Basic_Commands.md

 SELECT * FROM <table name> LIMIT 2;
 // only selects the top 2 entries from the query.

+SELECT * FROM <table name> OFFSET 10;
+// ignores the first 10 rows & selects the 11th row till Nth row of the query.

 DELETE FROM <table name> WHERE <condition statement> (usually with a LIMIT);
 // only deletes selected table entries that pass the condition statement.